raymondworkshop/raymondworkshop/README.md

 Hi, I'm Raymond ZHAO Wenlong, a Computer Engineer & Scientist.

 I like problem solving, reading, and knowledge sharing.
 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
-You can also find me on [Twitter](https://twitter.com/_muyun) or [Github](https://github.com/muyun).
+You can also find me on [Twitter](https://twitter.com/_muyun).

-I write articles about programming, and reading at [blog.reader](https://betareader.herokuapp.com/).
+I write articles about programming, and reading at [blog.reader](https://muyun.github.io/).

 I am an active learner.
 Outside of Technology & Philosophy world, I also like Nature, self-improvement, and product & service NOW.
 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S.A.
 (Nokia Corporation now).